Chester England is just gorgeous!

 We have had a fast day travel.

-We had met a lovely couple the other day when we had lunch at the Lakes District in UK.
+We had met a lovely couple the other day when we had lunch in the Lakes District in the UK.
 They had given me the street name and exactly where to park.
 Excellent!
-This kind of information gives me the opportunity to zoom into a city and go to exactly where we need to go.
+This kind of information gives me the opportunity to zoom into a city and go exactly where we need to go.

-So we park in Gorse Park and to s one street off from where we need to go.
-Not only that, but the street we go down is full of ‘charity / thrift / opportunity ‘ stores and we get to purchase some books for Explorason to read.
+So we park in Gorse Park which is one street off from where we need to go.
+Not only that, but the street we go down is full of ‘charity/thrift /opportunity ‘ stores and we get to purchase some books for Explorason to read.